 Interwoven into the fabric of the wonderful story of Christmas is this unique truth - Christmas and expecting moms go hand in hand.
 Yes, pregnancy – and specifically crisis pregnancy – has a precious, heartwarming tie to Christmas.
 How so?
-Actually, it’s very obvious.
+Actually, it’s obvious.
 The Christmas story has not just one, but two unusual pregnancies contained within its pages.
-The specific story within the Christmas story is captured in Luke, chapter 1.
+The specific story within the Christmas story is captured in Luke, chapter one.

 Two mothers meet, come together, and worship and fellowship with each other.
 One is a teenage mother who has miraculously conceived by a virgin pregnancy.
 The other mom is one who would normally be classified as a grand or great-grandmother, based on her age.
 Yet she is an expecting mom as well.

 We often see and think of this story as a warm, lovely story full of peace, joy, and grace.
 And it is such a story.
-Yet the world then was in so many ways a very harsh, cruel, and perilous world to live in.
-A world where foreign armies occupied Israel, a world where kings and nations sometimes killed babies in large numbers, and a world where jealousy and disloyalty abounded.
+Yet the world then was in so many ways a very harsh, cruel, and perilous world to live in -- a world where foreign armies occupied Israel, a world where kings and nations sometimes killed babies in large numbers, and a world where jealousy and disloyalty abounded.
 Actually, it sounds a lot like the world we live in today.

 Our world is one where children can legally be killed from the moment of conception right up until the moment of delivery at 40 weeks.
 And governments not only do not oppose this, they often finance the carrying out of these tragedies.
-And often, so-called “experts” advise, for all sorts of foolish and trivial or misguided reasons, women to end the lives of their babies in the womb.
-And time and time again, the women are advised to terminate their children based on the “wisdom” or so-called insight of these “experts”.
+And often, so-called "experts" advise, for all sorts of foolish and trivial or misguided reasons, women to end the lives of their babies in the womb.
+And time and time again, the women are advised to terminate their children based on the "wisdom" or so-called insight of these "experts."

-In looking at the beautiful and grace-filled story of Christmas, lets consider a ‘what if ‘ scenario:
+In looking at the beautiful and grace-filled story of Christmas, lets consider a "what if" scenario:

 Dr. Yohahn eyes his young patient long and hard.
 "Young Miss Mary, you are just a teenager.
 You are not even fully an adult.
 You really need to think this through.
 It simply would not be wise to keep this baby.
 You are not married, you do not know how to tell your betrothed that you are pregnant, and you are just a child yourself.
 Child, you must listen to wisdom.
 If you keep this baby, your betrothed will surely divorce you, you will be a single mother, and you will be a poor, single mother.
 No one will want you.
 You will end up all alone and die in poverty, and no one will ever remember your name.
 And your Child will surely amount to nothing, and no one will ever remember His name either!
 You must not keep this child!
 Trust me; I’m a doctor, and we know all about matters like this.
 Be reasonable!
 You and the rest of the world will be so much better off if we just quietly do away with this baby.
 What do you say?”